getbloc/getbloc.github.io/index.md

   </div>
 </div>

+Bloc is supported by Innovation Norway.

 * * *

 # Preview Bloc Beta
 Bloc is currently in private beta.
 Do you want to experience the future of bouldering?
-Slip us your e-mail, and we'll send you a beta key when it's ready.
+Slip us your e-mail, and we'll send you a beta key when it's ready (expect to hear from us in January).